chethanhn29/Advanced-House-Price-Prediction/README.md

 arrange the right time to purchase a house.
 Nowadays, everything is shifting from manual to automated systems.
 So, we decided to develop a model that predicts the price of the house when user provides location and size as input.
+# CONCLUSION
+In this project we used regression algorithms to predict house prices of real dataset of Seattle, USA.
+This dataset is used to train and test four different regression models which include Linear Regression, Lasso Regression, Ridge Regression and ElasticNet Regression model.

+In order to evaluate performance of each model we have used evaluation metrics like R-squared value and adjusted R-squared value.
+The value of R2 and
+Adjusted R2 are compared to select accurate model.

+By making a clear analysis we have found that linear regression has high R squared and Adjusted R squared values and ElasticNet has lower values.
+Hence, we considered Linear Regression model to predict the house prices.
+So, we can conclude that system makes optimal use of linear regression to predict house prices.

+The application developed provides a user interface which allows the user to Register, Login, and Logout and enter features of the house as input based on his/her requirements.
+Based on the inputs provided by the user accurate house price is predicted by the model and displayed on the
+Interface.
+Thus, the system developed helps to fulfil user providing accurate price and reducing risk of huge investment.

 # REFERENCES
 [1] Vishal Raman, May 2014.
 Identifying Customer Interest in Real Estate Using Data Mining.